chisness/aipoker/aipoker.md

 ## 12. Deep Learning and Poker
 ### Deep CFR
+deep cfr as alternative to absttraction, fnunction approximation form of CFR using deep neural networks  (abstraction can miss strategic nuances, some abstraction is often manual or domain specific collect samples on many traversals, add samples to a buffer, train new neural network to predict regrets, use that neural network to pick actions in the next iteration

+### Python Implementation on No Limit Leduc

 ## 13. AI vs. Humans -- What Can Humans Learn?
 Examples from Brokos book